nuodb/nuodb-cp-docs/content/docs/configuration/backup/backup-policies.md

 {{< picture src="retention-example.png" alt="Backup retention example" >}}

-{{< callout context="note" title="Note" icon="outline/info-circle" >}}
-By default, weeklies are taken on Sunday, monthlies on the first day of the month and yearlies on the first day of the year.
+By default, weekly backups are chosen on Sunday, monthly on the first day of the month, and yearly on the first day of the year.
-The backup rotation scheme is fine-tuned based on the user's preferences using the retention `settings` backup policy field.
+The backup rotation scheme is fine-tuned based on the user's preferences using the `retention.settings` backup policy field.
-{{< /callout >}}

 As time passes, new backups for each cycle are retained and those outside of the time range are deleted.
 For example, once a daily backup is taken on July 19th, the one from July 16th will be automatically deleted.
-By default, the rotation scheme is applied relative to the last successful backup if any.
+By default, the rotation scheme is applied relative to the last successful backup, if any.

-{{< callout context="tip" title="Did you know?" icon="outline/info-circle" >}}
+{{< callout context="tip" title="Retain a backup" icon="outline/info-circle" >}}
-To prevent a specific backup from being deleted by backup rotation scheme and keep it forever, add a special label to the backup object with key `keep-forever` and value `true`.
+To prevent a specific backup from being deleted by the backup rotation scheme and keep it forever, add a special label to the backup object with the key `keep-forever` and value `true`.
 {{< /callout >}}

 ### Create a backup policy

-Create a backup policy that schedules backups every day for all databases in organization `acme`, project `messaging`.
+Create a backup policy that schedules backups every day for all databases in organization `acme`, and project `messaging`.

 {{< tabs "create-policy" >}}
 {{< tab "nuodb-cp" >}}